awslabs/aiops-modules/modules/sagemaker/sagemaker-templates-service-catalog/templates/hf_import_models/seed_code/build_app/ml_pipelines/README.md

 Those files are generic and can be reused to call any SageMaker Pipeline.

-Each SageMaker Pipeline definition should be be treated as a modul inside its own folder, for example here the "training" pipeline, contained inside `training/`.
+Each SageMaker Pipeline definition should be be treated as a module inside its own folder, for example here the "training" pipeline, contained inside `training/`.